Skip to main content

 Develop Solutions to Protect the Environment from Natural and Human Activities

-The environmental engineering master’s program is concerned primarily with the interactions between humans and their environment and the planning, design and control of systems for environmental quality management for water, land and air environments.
-You’ll gain a deeper understanding about pollution control, prevention and the correction of pollution impacts on natural and/or human environments.
+Prepare to address the environmental challenges of today to create a more sustainable planet for the generations of tomorrow with a Master of Science in Environmental Engineering (M.S.) with a track in environmental engineering science.
+This degree program is designed for students from diverse academic backgrounds with an interest in the environment.
+The curriculum focuses on the interactions between humans and their environment and the planning, design and control of systems for environmental quality management for water, land and air environments.
+You’ll gain a deeper understanding about pollution control, prevention and the correction of pollution impacts on natural and human environments.
 Plus, with the master’s in environmental engineering program offered completely online, it offers you plenty of convenience and flexibility to get your degree whenever you want, wherever you want.

-Throughout your coursework, learn about drinking water treatment, wastewater treatment, solid and hazardous waste management, atmospheric pollution control and modeling, community noise abatement, water resources modeling, and water resources.
-Our faculty and staff help prepare you with a strong technical knowledge in critical areas of environmental engineering, providing a professional engineering education that challenges you to think critically and develops awareness of the changing environmental needs of society and the global environment.
-Additionally, through two project design courses, you’ll be able to get hands-on experience solving real-world engineer problems with a small group of your peers.
+Through both your coursework, you can explore subjects like drinking water treatment, wastewater treatment, solid and hazardous waste management, atmospheric pollution control and modeling, community noise abatement, water resources modeling and water resources.
+Our faculty provide you with a strong technical knowledge in critical areas of environmental engineering, providing a professional engineering education that challenges you to think critically and develops awareness of the changing environmental needs of society and the global environment.

 Environmental engineer at work